campbell17/campbell17-v2/journal/draft-untitled.md

 - This is evident in certain adults we meet, who seem somehow dysfunctional when compared to a reasonable expectation of how the average, well-adjusted adult should act.
 - In many cases this doesn't concern us since we can choose to leave the weird strangers to their own devices.
 - But in the case of friends, loved ones, friends of friends, coworkers, and un-ingnorable acquaintences, the risk of dipping into our fix-the-problem instincts is high.
 - This is where the "necessary failure" plays its part. - Note for continuing: Of course we want to help.
 Of course we want to be supportive.
 Of course we want to show generosity, guidance, and kindness.
 And we do.
+But a time comes when kindness transforms into enablement.
+No human voluntarily chooses the resistant path.
+When we blaze someone else's trail for them, they can't see the skills they missed out on building.
+They simply walk forward.
+- When kids are young, we have no choice.
+We must guide them.
+But as they grow we have to start judging if, when, and how we begin to step aside.
+Anecdotally, the more kids we have, the easier it is to soften our attention on every detail.
+If we have 5 kids, for example, we have 5 different paths to juggle, making it far more likely we "fail" to prevent them from tripping themselves up in the their natural course of growth and learning.
+These stumbles are critically important in their ability to develop the skills necessary to solve their own problems.
+If, on the other hand, we have 1 or 2 children, or if the age gaps are wide, it's much more difficult to let them stumble because we hawk each one like the eye of Sauron.
+So our "failures" need a more proactive approach, requiring conscious effort to combat our early-motherly instincts.

+Notes for next time: That's for kids.
+How is it different for our peers, friends, siblings, etc?
+Well...

+Blockquote: Kill the motor, dude.
+Let us see what Squirt does flying solo.

 But there comes a point where no amount of these things will impart the change needed to keep someone on an upward path.
 So we set up the boundary.
-This is where we fail.

 DO NOT "ACT".
 THIS IS NOT LINKEDIN.